We have approximately 115 residents at any given time.

 Unfortunately, there is no shortage of cats in need of a safe haven.

 We prioritize helping cats who are truly alone in the world, with no one advocating for them.
-A cat impounded by Animal Control; found injured by the roadside; or orphaned by a feral mother is in an unquestionably hopeless situation.
+Listed in decreasing priority, our cats come from:

 This means that, unfortunately, we generally cannot take cats from the public — but we can help connect you with resources for placing a cat.